quacksouls/dsr-sl1/doc/lordvessel.md

 Chunks.
 Before you have access to unflooded New Londo Ruins, these two enemies provide the best source of Titanite Chunks.
 Summon Solaire to help you farm the upgrade material.
-Titanite Chunks can also be farmed in New Londo Ruins, but only after you have the Lord Vessel and released the flood gate.
+Titanite Chunks can also be farmed in New Londo Ruins, but only after you have the Lordvessel and released the flood gate.
 Find the Giant Blacksmith and use his services to upgrade a Reinforced Club along the lightning path to +4.